mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+5/25 next:
+  -css reset
+  -rip out bootstrap so offline mode works.
+(Try no-internet and clearing cache.)
+  -all 5/22 and 5/24

 5/24 next:
   -Draft email requesting permission to reprint sections of Feeling Good for the app -Create email of screenshots and explanation for Guiomar that reflects what the app is/does.
 Reusable screenshots for permission email.